yichiliao/simple_fitts_law/README.md

-# A toy version of Fitts' Law
+# Fitts' Law calculation and RANSAC

 File study_data.csv contains part of the actual study result from Berkeley Fitts Law Dataset (http://automation.berkeley.edu/fitts-dataset/).
 The code shows how the Fitts' Law coefficients are calculated and visualize the results.